frontenddogma/css-optimization-basics/manuscript/production.md

 ### Reviews and Sanity Checks

-At the finishing optimization step we want to regularly employ code reviews and tests, and to run _both_ manual and automated checks.
+At the finishing optimization step, we want to regularly employ code reviews and tests, and to run _both_ manual and automated checks.

 The reason to do automated checks is efficiency, as we don’t want to spend human time on constantly validating or otherwise confirming the quality of our style sheets.